ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 - Configure network on each VM with static IP
 - Set the hostname
 - Configure DNS with cluster host names or create /etc/hosts on boot-master and copy to all nodes
-- Configure passwordless SSH
+- Configure passwordless SSH for root from boot-master to all nodes, including boot-master
 - Install Ansible on boot-master
-- Configure all nodes to allow Ansible user (icpmaestro) passwordless sudo
+- (optional) Configure an non-root Ansible user for all nodes
+  - The Ansible user needs passwordless sudo on all nodes including boot-master.
+  - Configure passwordless SSH for the non-root Ansible user including the boot-master.
+  - Configuring a non-root Ansible user is commonly required due to restrictions on who has root.
 - Configure yum repos or RHS (preferred)
 - Update to latest RHEL RPMs (7.4) Reboot all nodes to pick up kernel updates.
 - Install NTP on all nodes